 In some situations, it might make sense to try to handle a car accident claim on your own.
-But even when you're not at fault for the accident, several factors make it more likely that you'll want an attorney's help to ensure the best outcome.
-These include:
+But even when you're certain that you're not at fault for the accident, you'll likely want an attorney's help to ensure the best outcome.
+In this article, we'll discuss a few common scenarios that could make a car accident lawyer's assistance essential, including when:

 A lawyer is also a good idea even when the insurance company appears to be willing to pay what they should.
 As a condition of accepting an insurance company's car accident settlement offer, you must promise not to sue them or the driver they represent.
 Before you agree to this, especially when your car accident injuries are serious, you might want an attorney to review the settlement terms against the specifics of your losses.